eppica/Hotel-Management-System/README.md

 ## About

-Hotel Management System is a web application developed to Programming Language class in order to supply the basics necessities of a real hotel while we improve our knowledge.
+Hotel Management System is a web application developed to Programming Language class in order to apply and improve our knowledge in programming subjects.
 It is a system that implements the basics necessities of a real hotel, receiving guests and managing rooms.

 ## Features